Understanding Your Membership Rights in an LLC

 TESTIMONIAL

 Fredrick P. Niemann represented me in a shareholder dispute.
-My calls and e-mails were promptly returned and my questions were thoroughly answered.
-I appreciated the frequency of their communication to me about my case and their sympathetic concern.
+My calls and e-mails were promptly returned, and my questions were thoroughly answered.
+I appreciated the frequency of their communication regarding my case and their sympathetic concern.

 —Helen Eberle, South River, NJ

 Individual members of an LLC are not (generally) personally liable for the obligations of the company.
-Therefore, the personal assets of a member may not be levied upon or attached by creditors.
+Therefore, a member’s personal assets may not be levied upon or attached by creditors.
 A member of the company, to the extent that he/she is required to satisfy a company obligation personally while acting as a member, is then entitled to proceed against the company to recover, by contribution and reimbursement, his/her economic loss.

 TESTIMONIAL

 I own several small businesses.
-I’m good at what I do but legal matters and dealing with lawyers and legal issues is stressful.
+I’m good at what I do, but dealing with legal matters and lawyers is stressful.
 I called Fredrick P. Niemann and have developed a great relationship with his lawyers and staff.
-They have reviewed my leases, negotiated the buyout of my former business partner, handled land use problems in a neighboring county and generally have really been there for me.
+They have reviewed my leases, negotiated the buyout of my former business partner, handled land-use issues in a neighboring county, and have generally been really there for me.
 I really like them personally and professionally.
 If you are a small business owner, give them a call.

 —Mike Halsey, Middletown, NJ